 - Have a strong education background, content knowledge, and instructional skill set with a minimum of 2 years teaching experience in high-need schools (experience teaching with a curriculum aligned to the Common Core State Standards preferred)

 - Have experience observing and rating early career teachers using a rubric (preferred)

 All candidates must also pass the final assessment administered at the close of initial training to continue as a Classroom Observer.
 In the event that a candidate does not pass, s/he will be paid for participation in initial training but not for any of the subsequent follow-up meetings or check-ins.

 Observers will be assigned a caseload of teachers (generally 15-25) with whom they must schedule observations during each the observation round based on the teachers’ instructional schedules and the observer’s availability.
 While observers can expect to work ~10-15 hours per week during observation cycles, weekly working time will vary based on how the observers chooses to schedule his/her assigned observations.
 Observers have the opportunity to take part in paid travel to complete observations outside of their geographic area, primarily in northern California.

 Training (20-25 hours) will take place in January via an online course and conference call; more details about the structure and content of training will be shared later in the hiring process.
 Observations will be conducted between February and April of 2019, with each teacher receiving one observation.
 The rate of pay for this position is $25/hr.

 Please submit your resume and tailored cover letter online.

 It’s in your best interest to apply as soon as possible.
 We recommend including a cover letter in your application addressing why you are interested in TNTP and how your experience has prepared you for this position.
-Please note that an offer of employment will be subject to the successful completion of a background check.

 Life at TNTP: http://tntp.org/about-tntp/our-people